eremina-official/data-coffee-market/README.md

 ## Polish Independent Coffee Roasters – ETL project 🇵🇱☕

-This project analyzes the Polish market of coffee sold by **independent/private roasting houses** (excluding mass-market brands), focusing on pricing, origin countries and brands.
+This project analyzes the Polish market of coffee sold by **independent/private roasting houses** (excluding mass-market brands), focusing on origin, roast and brand.
 The goal is to collect, store and analyze market data over time and present insights via a BI/dashboard layer.
 The classification is based on seller identity and branding, not on official quality certifications.

 ---